zhaoqy1996/TCIT_thermo/README.md

 I.e. 'python TCIT.py -t smiles -i input_list/test_inp.txt --liquid --solid'

 ## Notes
-1. Make sure the bin folder of openbabel is added in the environment setting, or 'alias obabel=' to that bin folder
+1. Make sure the bin folder of openbabel is added in the environment setting, or 'alias obabel=' to that bin folder.
+Check by running 'obabel -H'.
+2. Currently TCIT just works for Linux and MacOS.